 Pebble assigns each user a unique email address that can be used to receive notification emails from their preferred phone provider.
 This allows all new voicemails to automatically populate as a new record in Pebble (see screenshot).

 The use of a designated email like this is genius.
 It makes Pebble’s lead integration accessible to any platform that can send lead data as an email notification (pretty much all of them).
 This includes voicemails, missed calls, and faxes from virtual phone providers and lead form submissions from screening companies like PatLive or a website (powered through something like REI Landleads).

 One major caveat, though.
 Some virtual phone providers (such as FreedomVoice) send new voicemails as an email attachment instead of embedding them directly in the body of the email.
-When this happens, Pebble couldn’t include the attachment, and the user is forced to access the voicemail recording by other means.
+When this happens, Pebble can’t include the attachment, and the user is forced to access the voicemail recording by other means.

 One workaround is to select a virtual phone provider that embeds voicemail recordings within the body of notification emails and not as an attachment.

 Pebble can integrate with Zapier, one of the most popular software automation tools.

 In simple terms, Zapier is a tool that connects different software applications that, on their own, wouldn’t be able to communicate with each other.
 Pebble’s Zapier integration means it has almost unlimited potential on what it can do.

 It allows a user to set up automated workflows between two different software where certain actions that take place in one can trigger an action or response in another.

 Let’s say I wanted to set up an automatic follow-up sequence for my cold seller leads.
 My goal is to simply click as few buttons as possible and have my CRM automatically send out a sequence of premade emails, text messages, and ringless voicemails to my cold leads for over a year.